Jump-Start Your Financial Plan For 2020!

 By Angela Dorsey

 It’s that time of year for a fresh start and new resolutions.
 What are your goals for 2020?
 Eat healthier?
 Exercise more?
 Strengthen your relationships?
 Advance your career?
 Although these are all worthy goals, I encourage you to consider one more: set up your financial plan.
 You know you should do it, but you keep it putting off.
-Why not make 2020 the year you finally cross it off your to-do list?
+Why not make 2020 the year you finally cross it off your to-do list and adopt a money mindset?

 As with any goal, your chances of reaching it increase greatly when you have a solid plan in place.
 When it comes to financial goals, that solid plan is critical.
 Don’t know where to start?
 Check out these 6 steps to help you jump-start your financial plan for 2020.